hcsh229/BAE-305-Lab-4/README.md

 Table 4: Input voltage, output voltage, and gain for the respective circuit

 Step 6:   The integrating circuit we built was intended to compute the integral of any signal passed through the input.
-To test this we set the oscilloscope to deliver various waveforms and viewed the output to ensure that it was integrating correctly.
+To test this, we set the oscilloscope to deliver various waveforms and viewed the output to ensure that it was integrated correctly.

   ![image](https://github.com/user-attachments/assets/59bf43bb-28ba-42c5-9219-2c051f76df5a)